-International Study ProgramsUSC’s undergraduate international study programs, many of which are administered by the USC College Office of Overseas Studies, enable students to learn in a different educational and cultural context.
+International Study ProgramsUSC's undergraduate international study programs, many of which are administered by the USC College Office of Overseas Studies, enable students to learn in a different educational and cultural context.
 Some of the programs require a background in the language of the host country; others are conducted entirely in English.
 Units earned are considered USC units and affect residency in the same manner.
 However, overseas courses are not offered for general education credit.
 Students receive regular USC credit and may apply for financial aid and scholarships to the semester and year programs described here.
-The semester and year programs detailed below are offered through the USC College Office of Overseas Studies unless otherwise stated.
-Please contact the Office of Overseas Studies located in the College House (former Freshman Writing House), Room 201, call (213) 740-3636, email firstname.lastname@example.org or visit www.usc.edu/overseas for more information.
+The semester and year programs detailed below are offered through the USC College Office of Overseas Studies unless they are identified as being offered by the Annenberg School.
+Please contact the Office of Overseas Studies located in the College House (CLH), Room 201, call (213) 740-3636, email firstname.lastname@example.org or visit www.usc.edu/overseas for more information.

 Semester in Buenos AiresThis semester program offers students the opportunity to study Latin American culture and study at the Universidad de San Andres, a small liberal arts college in the suburbs of Buenos Aires.
 Students will live and learn in this vibrant metropolis while taking communication courses that count toward major credit at USC.
 Buenos Aires is one of the largest cities in Latin America and will give students the chance to explore the world view of Latin America and how it relates to communication, mass media and the world at large.

-Semester in SydneyStudents can spend the semester at Macquarie University in Sydney, Australia.
-Macquarie is one of the leading Australian universities and offers students the chance to explore urban life in Sydney and indigenous culture and see the natural wonders of the continent.
-This program is open to Annenberg students only.
-For further information, contact the Annenberg School for Communication, Room G21, call (213) 821-1276, email firstname.lastname@example.org or visit annenberg.usc.edu/international.
+Semester at Macquarie University, SydneyStudents can spend the spring semester at Macquarie University in Sydney, Australia.
+Macquarie is one of the leading Australian universities and offers students the chance to explore urban life in Sydney and indigenous culture and take a variety of challenging courses from an antipodean viewpoint.
+This program is open to all majors.
+For further information, contact the Annenberg School for Communication, Room 140, call (213) 821-1276, email firstname.lastname@example.org or visit annenberg.usc.edu/CurrentStudents/IntlPrograms.aspx.

-Semester in YungaburraThrough the School for Field Studies, students spend a semester based on a 153-acre site in a rain forest in the foothills of the Atherton Tableland in far northern Queensland, home to an amazing variety of exotic birds, plants and wildlife.
-Students work with local land care groups and research organizations to manage forest resources.
+Semester in YungaburraThrough the School for Field Studies, students spend a semester at a field station in a rain forest in far northern Queensland, home to an amazing variety of exotic birds, plants and wildlife.
 Students enroll in four courses: Rainforest Ecology, Principles of Forest Management, Economic Policy and Socioeconomic Values, and Directed Research.
+The courses involve a great deal of hands-on field work, and the directed research projects provide invaluable experience for students interested in graduate studies or in work dealing with the environment.
 Students share four- to eight-person cabins.

 Semester or Year in ViennaIn conjunction with the Institute for the International Education of Students (IES), USC undergraduates have the opportunity to study in Vienna, Austria.
 Students receive intensive German language instruction during the first three weeks of the program, then enroll for the remainder of the semester or year in courses offered by IES, including a German language course and four other courses taught in English.
 Students with advanced proficiency in German may opt to take IES courses taught in German, and may be eligible for courses at the Universität Wien.
 IES courses are available in such disciplines as art history, anthropology, business, economics, education, history, literature, music, political science and psychology.